thoughtbot/ralph-hubot/README.md

 # Ralph

 This is Ralph, a Campfire bot.
 He's based on GitHub's Campfire bot framework, hubot.
-He hangs out in the "Everyone" and "Ralphy Boy" rooms.
-Use "Ralphy Boy" for testing so you don't annoy people.
+He hangs out in the "Everyone" room.

 ## Setup